Search is the #1 driver of traffic to content web pages. Enough said, right?

 If you consider my recent post, where I wrote about “link building tactics,” you’ll notice that I didn’t mention the target keywords several times in the article.
 Rather, I used words that mean the same thing:

 Using synonyms and related keywords is second nature for most prolific writers and professionals.
-For example, Moz’s authors use the LSI method while writing high-quality blog posts.
-Consider the underlined synonyms, just in the first paragraph:

 If you can help Google understand your web page better, then it’ll send the right users to your site, whether you’re on the first results page or not.